balena-os/jetson-flash/README.md

 2. Place a jumper across the Force Recovery Mode pins.
 These are pins ("GND") and ("FC REC") and are located on the carrier board, under the Orin Nano module.
 3. Connect your host computer to the device's USB-C connector.
 4. Connect the power adapter to the Power Jack.
 5. The device will automatically power on in Force Recovery Mode.

+**Seeed reComputer J3010:**

+1. Ensure the device is powered off and the power adapter disconnected.
+2. Open the top lid of the reComputer and place a jumper across the Force Recovery Mode pins.
+These are pins ("GND") and ("FC REC") and are located on the carrier board, under the Orin Nano module.
+3. Connect your host computer to the device's USB-C connector.
+4. Connect the power adapter to the Power Jack [J2].
+5. The device will automatically power on in Force Recovery Mode.

 **Seeed reComputer J4012 16GB:**